Compensation

 • For each "instant" of joy, we experience an equal "instant" of pain.
 Because pain is payment for the joy, they have a cause and effect relationship, that is, one causes the other; thus they are inseparable.

 • The joy and pain are described as deeply felt; the joy is "ecstatic", and pain is an "anguish."
-Are joy and pain equal in emotional intensity?
+At this point in the poem, joy and pain seem to be equal in emotional intensity.

 • The "ratio" between them is intense and, by implication, equal.
 The qualities "keen and quivering" apply to both joy and pain.
 The word "quivering" can express a physical reaction to both joy and pain.